magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 Our paper presents results specifically on billion-size datasets.
 It took around 120 hours on a [TODO fill in machine] with 192 vCPUs to build all of the graphs, and requires around 1.5 terabytes of main memory.
 It additionally requires about 2 TB to store all the datasets, and then an additional 10 TB to store all the graph indices.
 We assume that the reviewer will not have the relevant time or resources for this evaluation.
 The evaluation for 100 million size took about 16 hours on a [TODO fill in machine] with 96 vCPUs to build each graph and requires about 150 GB of main memory as well as 1 TB storage.
 We assume that the reviewer may possibly be able to do the 100 million scale evaluation, but we also provide instructions to reproduce the results at the 10 million scale in case that is preferred (the memory requirements scale down by exactly a factor of 10 when going from 100 million to 10 million).

 In the next section, we describe how to reproduce the thread scaling results in Figure 1.
 Then, we provide scripts for reproducing the results in Figure 3 at either the 10 million or 100 million scale.

+We suggest a minimum hardware requirement of a 16-32 core machine with at least 20 GB main memory and at least 100 GB free SSD storage space.
+If you have less storage space (say around 30 GB) it may still be possible to run the evaluation by deleting graph files as they are generated instead of storing them.
+We are happy to discuss how to do this if this is your scenario.

 ### Thread Scaling (Figure 1)